kiebel/wp-academicPeopleList/readme.txt

 With this plugin you can now use WordPress effectively for a research group website or alumni website by associating additional academic information to selected users.

 You can create categories of academic people.
 For example, your research group has a group for 'social network research' and another group for 'A.I. neurological research', and you want to list people working on each group separately.
 That's now possible with this plugin.

+You can also categorize your projects into research areas.
+Like a research area 'Computer Engineering' has the two previously mentioned projects, 'social network research' and 'A.I. neurological research'.

 Users can attach all of the following details to their accounts: